C0265 critical

 Probable Causes (Ranked by Likelihood)

-• Power supply wiring fault to EBCM Moderate
+• Power supply wiring fault to the EBCM Moderate

 • Poor ground connection at the EBCM Low